Whether you’re moving out of your home office or upsizing to accommodate your growing team. There’s no doubt moving your office can be stressful.

 GET YOUR FLOORPLANS

 Unlike moving into a new house, relocating your commercial office involves far more planning and what cannot be forgotten is the importance of floorplans.
-Floorplans or building plans are available upon request from your landlord and you should ask for them as soon as possible to begin planning where everything will sit within your new office space.
+Floorplans or building plans are available upon request from your landlord and you should ask for them as soon as possible to begin planning where everything will sit within your new work space.

 The plans will allow you to visualise your new office space and facilitates the understanding of what furniture will fit and where staff members work stations should be placed.